 Transgender people are those whose innate gender identity is different from that typically associated with their assigned sex at birth.
 Gender dysphoria is a medical term used to describe the discomfort and distress caused for some transgender people by the discrepancy between gender identity and a person's sex assigned at birth.
 Some transgender people experience gender dysphoria severe enough to meet the criteria for Gender Disorder (GD), formerly known as gender identity disorder.
-GD is considered a serious medical condition, and individualized medical interventions to facilitate gender transition are often medically necessary to treat this condition.13 Necessary transition-related may include psychotherapy, hormone therapy, and a variety of possible surgical treatments.
+GD is considered a serious medical condition, and individualized medical interventions to facilitate gender transition are often medically necessary to treat this condition.
+Necessary transition-related may include psychotherapy, hormone therapy, and a variety of possible surgical treatments.
 While the specific interventions are not unique to transgender people, their use to treat GD is commonly collectively referred to as transition-related or sex reassignment care.

 It is difficult to estimate the prevalence of need for transition-related care because the definitions of "transgender" are varying and unclear and because changing social acceptance appears to be affecting reported prevalence rates.
-From .3% to .6% of the adult population identifies as transgender, or approximately 700,000 to 1.4 million adults in the U.S. These statistics could also be stated as rates of 300 to 600 individuals per 100,000, roughly comparable to the estimates generated in Olyslager and Conway's 2007 paper14 which argues that many common estimates of transsexualism are too low.
-Self-identification has been rising and is somewhat more common among younger adults than older adults.15, 16 However, only some of these people seek or need medical treatment for transition care.
+From .3% to .6% of the adult population identifies as transgender, or approximately 700,000 to 1.4 million adults in the U.S. These statistics could also be stated as rates of 300 to 600 individuals per 100,000, roughly comparable to the estimates generated in Olyslager and Conway's 2007 paper which argues that many common estimates of transsexualism are too low.
+Self-identification has been rising and is somewhat more common among younger adults than older adults.
+However, only some of these people seek or need medical treatment for transition care.
 Some people prefer to adjust only their social gender with clothing and behavior and others prefer to present as gender ambiguous or nonbinary.
-The estimates of the proportion of people with transgender identified persons who will desire surgical change may approach 100%, while most other studies give far lower estimates of both the prevalence of transsexual identity and the desire for surgery.
+The estimates of the proportion of people with transgender identities who will need or want transition-related care vary greatly.
+Olyslager and Conway argue that most published estimates are far too low and go so far as to argue that the proportion of male-to-female identified persons who will desire surgical change may approach 100%, while most other studies give far lower estimates of both the prevalence of transsexual identity and the desire for surgery.
 Most studies find that both female-to-male transgender identity and the proportion of female-to-male (FtM) transgender people who desire surgery is much lower than for male-to-female (MtF), with MtF/FtM ratios ranging from 1.6 to 3.

-Some transgender people prefer to leave their bodies unmodified and need only to be non- discriminatory treatment (e.g. authorizing a mammogram or hysterectomy for someone who identifies as male).
+Some transgender people prefer to leave their bodies unmodified and need only to be nondiscriminatory treatment (e.g. authorizing a mammogram or hysterectomy for someone who identifies as male).
 Treatments for those who do need transition-related care range widely from supportive counseling only to drug therapy to partial relatively inexpensive body modifications (breast removal or augmentation, hysterectomy, orchiectomy) to more extensive body modifications including genital surgery, facial reconstruction, or hair removal.